ismaildawoodjee/GreatEx/README.md

 a convenience script with `airflow_conn.ps1`.
 Run this Powershell script with:

     .\airflow_conn.ps1

+Or if using a Linux machine, run the Bash script below:

+    ./airflow_conn.sh

 If you are using VS Code, you can check the health of the containers with the Docker extension: